Alluxio/alluxio/docs/en/operation/Metrics-System.md

 ![Master Metrics]({{ '/img/screenshot_generalMetrics.png' | relativize_url }})

 Workers and clients send metrics data to the Alluxio master through heartbeats.
 The interval is defined by property `alluxio.master.worker.heartbeat.interval` and `alluxio.user.metrics.heartbeat.interval` respectively.

 Each client will be assigned an application id.
 All the metrics sent by this client contain the client application id information.
 By default, this will be in the form of 'app-[random number]'.
 This value can be configured through the property `alluxio.user.app.id`, so multiple clients can be combined into a logical application.

-Cluster metrics include:
 * Alluxio cluster information

 | Metric Name | Description |